mikrono/tModLoaderWiki_kr_ko/Developing-on-Mac-or-Linux.md

+# These instructions do not apply yet

+For now, the only instructions are here: [Xamarin/MonoDevelop instructions](https://forums.terraria.org/index.php?threads/1-3-tmodloader-a-modding-api.23726/page-525#post-1001200)

+Everything below this possible relates to tModLoader v0.11, but the instructions do not work yet.

 ### Note: Work in Progress, instructions are not completely working or tested yet.
 Currently there is no implementation to decompile Terraria on Linux/Mac.
 This means that you need to run the `Setup` tool to decompile Terraria under Windows.
 This will hopefully soon be implemented on Linux and Mac as well.

 # Developing on Mac or Linux